rominana/awesome-books-es6/README.md

 # Awesome Books - ES6

-This repository contains an web app that allows to add and remove book's data using Javascript, taking advantage of ES6 conventions.
+Web app that allows to add and remove book's data using Javascript and ES6 conventions.

 ### Built With
-HTML
+- HTML
-CSS
+- CSS
-Javascript ES6
+- Javascript ES6

-### Getting Started
-To get a local copy up and running follow these simple example steps.

 ## Prerequisites
 Modern web browser with Javascript enabled